HarisCodeNinja/demo-backend/src/simple-mcp-server/README.md

 To make changes to this module:

 1. Edit files in `src/simple-mcp-server/`
-2. Main app will auto-reload (if using `npm run dev`)
+2. For HTTP routes: Main app will auto-reload (if using `npm run dev`)
-3. For STDIO proxy changes, rebuild: `npm run build` in simple-mcp-server directory
+3. For STDIO proxy changes: Rebuild with `npm run build` from project root
+4. Test STDIO proxy: `npm run simple-mcp:dev` (runs without building)

 ## Learn More